1-Shreyash/Animation/README.md

 # Animations
-Created a basic animation of a beating heart
+Created a basic animation of a beating heart.
 Link: https://1-shreyash.github.io/Animations/